mocks-server/website/docs/integrations/openapi.md

 ### Headers

-All headers defined in the OpenAPI `headers` response code will be added to all of the variants created for that code.
+All headers defined in the OpenAPI `headers` response code will be added to all of the variants created for that response status code.

 <details>
 <summary>